 Many designers are now reimagining the way food products are made.
 From the development of plant-based meat substitutes to the creation of healthy and nutritious snacks, food design emphasizes sustainable ingredients to meet the needs of the planet and health-conscious consumers.

-In the face of the additives and ultra-processing industry, raw, local, and organic products are once again becoming a necessity – a return to the true sources of nature.
+Facing the additives and ultra-processing industry, raw, local, and organic products are once again becoming a necessity – a return to the true sources of nature.

 / .nod, the brand that turns the tide.